nysbc/motioncor2-docker/README.md

 Run the build script: `./build.sh`

-The build script should take 1-2 minutes if Docker, Nvidia-Docker are installed properly.
+The build script should take 1-2 minutes if Docker and Nvidia-Docker are installed properly.

 Run MotionCor2 with the command ./motioncor2.
 You should see the output from MotionCor2:
 ```